Science & Language Arts

 Life Science Levels

-Our zoology, ecology, botany, and cellular biology is primarily at an 7-8th grade level.
+Our human anatomy, zoology, ecology, botany, and cellular biology is primarily at an 7-8th grade level with bits of high school level science occasionally (especially if students do the “extend your learning” optional work at home.
 Note: we cover far more zoology and botany than is typically taught in middle school.

 CURRENT YEAR 2025-26 - HUMAN ANATOMY in FALL by way of studying our pigs (we look at their various systems - nervous, endocrine, cardiovascular, respiratory, skin, lymph & immune, digestive/excretory which are very similar to ours - as well as the obvious differences and similarities in our skeletal and muscular systems.
 BOTANY in SPRING.